bingjie6/tswd-portfolio/visualizing-government-debt.md

 # Visualizing Government Debt

 ## Part one: Working with web-based visualization tools and data
 In this part, I explored data using a web-based visualization tool provided by the OECD website.
-The goal is to interact with a dataset, experiment with visualizations (e.g., a bar chart on government debt), and customize the chart by selecting specific countries or years.
+The goal is to interact with a dataset, experiment with visualizations, and customize the chart by selecting specific countries or years.
 After experimenting, I downloaded the resulting chart as a .png file, embedded it onto this portfolio page, and ensured it displayed correctly.

 ![General Government Debt](general-government-debt.png)
 > Data Source <a href="https://www.oecd.org/en/data/indicators/general-government-debt.html">OECD</a>